 Established in 2013 and supported by every administration, the Virginia Housing Trust Fund (HTF) is administered by the Department of Housing and Community Development(DHCD) in partnership with Virginia Housing (VH).
 The HTF uses public dollars to leverage private investment in housing for people with extremely low incomes.
-Since 2014, the General Assembly has appropriated $104.38M to the HTF through the competitive loan pool resulting in the creation or preservation of 10,764 affordable units.
+From 2014 through 2023, the HTF’s competitive loan program has awarded at least $139.6M to over 200 projects, assisting in the creation or preservation of 15,663 affordable units.

 The HTF is coordinated and targeted to our lowest income residents.
 Since 2014, DHCD has collaborated with Virginia Housing and the Department of Behavioral Health and Disability Services (DBHDS) to coordinate and implement strategies to address the housing needs of vulnerable populations including people with intellectual and developmental disabilities, serious mental illness and those who are chronically homeless through the creation of additional permanent supportive housing (PSH) units.

-VHA supports an additional investment of $75M in the Virginia Housing Trust Fund (HTF) which will bring the total amount of funding to $150M for FY24.
-This amount will help responsibly scale up the program to more rapidly address Virginia’s shortage of nearly 300,000 affordable
+VHA supports an additional investment of $75M in the Virginia Housing Trust Fund (HTF) which will bring the total amount of funding each year to $150M, or $300M over the FY25-26 biennium.

 Get involved and be a voice for affordable housing policy in Virginia.